Second Sunday of Lent:

 The second is this: You shall love your neighbor as yourself.

 There is no other commandment greater than these.

 Today is the Second Sunday of Lent, and it is not a day included in the “40 Count”.
-Every Sunday, we will pause to REST and REFLECT on what we have learned over the past week (in this case, four days).
+Every Sunday, we will pause to REST and REFLECT on what we have learned over the past week.
 Today, we will continue to reflect upon the Primo Credo, (a variation of the Hebrew Shema Yisrael that Jesus himself told us was the bedrock of our entire belief system.)